Fantabulous-J/Coref-Constituent-Graph/README.md

-## Incorporating Constituent Syntax in Coreference Resolution
+# Incorporating Constituent Syntax in Coreference Resolution
+This repo provides the source code of our paper: Incorporating Constituent Syntax for Coreference Resolution accepted at AAAI 2022.

 ## Setup